Union Pacific's Salt Lake City Depot

 Index For This Page

-This page was last updated on December 30, 2009.
+This page was last updated on February 28, 2023.

 The former passenger depot's main waiting room is today known as "The Grand Hall", and is available for use by receptions and banquets.
 Both the north wing and the south wing are reserved for retail stores or night clubs.
 The area west of the depot is the entrance to the Olympic Legacy Plaza, located on the lower level and accessed by a grand stairway.
 The plaza features an Olympic Wall of Honor and memorial paver stones, along with the "dancing waters" of the Olympic Snowflake Fountain and a surface-running portion of City Creek.

 The Historical American Buildings Survey summarized the depot's architectural significance as follows: